Geographic distribution

 Based on official disease reports to the WOAH

-Sheep Pox and Goat pox (SGPox) are viral diseases listed in the World Organisation for Animal Health (WOAH) Terrestrial Animal Health Code and must be reported to the WOAH.
+Sheep pox and goat pox is a disease listed in the World Organisation for Animal Health (WOAH) Terrestrial Animal Health Code and must be reported to the WOAH.
 The map to the right displays outbreak points reported to the WOAH early warning system since 2005.

 Countries are coloured according to the available information regarding their stable disease situation (disease situation legend).
 This information is provided by countries through the WOAH monitoring system, which is a different reporting channel.